 As seen from Table III, the Volume-based method has the least number of features, with only 90 decimals in total.
-The number of features from NMF-TDNet is 282 decimals (the overlapping patch size is 5×5 and the number of NMF filters in each stage is 4; the parameter selection is discussed in the following section), which is far less than the 32,768 decimals of PCANet (with an overlapping patch size is 5×5 and 8 PCA filters in each stage).
+The number of features from NMF-TDNet is 282 decimals (the overlapping patch size is $5 \times 5$ and the number of NMF filters in each stage is 4; the parameter selection is discussed in the following section), which is far less than the 32,768 decimals of PCANet (with an overlapping patch size is $5 \times 5$ and 8 PCA filters in each stage).
 In terms of image feature extraction time, the difference between the Volume-based and NMF-TDNet methods is small, but both are faster than PCANet.
-Specifically, the feature extraction times for the ADNI and OASIS datasets are respectively 10.3 s and 9.942 s for the Volumebased methods, 12.44 s and 13.8 s for NMF-TD Net, and 20.47 s and 19.96 s for PCANet.
+Specifically, the feature extraction times for the ADNI and OASIS datasets are respectively 10.3 s and 9.942 s for the Volume-based methods, 12.44 s and 13.8 s for NMF-TD Net, and 20.47 s and 19.96 s for PCANet.
 However, the construction of the PCA filters in PCANet depends on all input images, while for NMF-TDNet, it does not.
 Therefore, as the amount of data increases, the time required for PCANet to extract the features will gradually increase.
 Since the number of features from PCANet reaches tens of thousands of dimensions, its time consumption for the two classification tasks is hundreds of times that of the Volume-based method and NMF-TDNet.
-Specifically, the classification time of PCANet is 50.53 s for AD vs. CN, which is 128 times (0.394 s) that of the Volumebased method and 99 times (0.508 s) that of NMF-TDNet.
-In classifying MCI from CN, the classification time of PCANet (78.22 s) is 304 times (0.257 s) that of the Volume-based method and 116 times (0.674 s) that of NMF-TDNet.
-This indicates that, compared with PCANet, using our proposed NMF-TDNet method to extract image features can effectively improve computational efficiency, reduce storage costs and time consumption.
+Specifically, the classification time of PCANet is 50.53 s for AD vs. CN, which is 128 times (0.394 s) that of the Volume-based method